Richard Goyder, AO

-Paul is a Fellow of the Australian Institute of Company Directors, Director of the Melbourne University Law School Foundation Board and vice-president of the Scotch College Foundation Board of Directors.
+Paul is a Fellow of the Australian Institute of Company Directors, vice-president of the Scotch College Foundation Board of Directors and Director of the Melbourne University Law School Foundation Board.
 He is also a member of the International Bar Association and Australian Corporate Lawyers Association.
 Between 2006 and 2010 he was a senior adviser to UBS Australia.

 Linda holds Bachelor of Jurisprudence and Bachelor of Laws degrees from the University of Western Australia.

 She was appointed Company Secretary of Wesfarmers Limited in 2002.

 Linda joined Wesfarmers in 1987 as in house Legal Counsel for the Group, a position she held until 2000 when she was appointed as the Manager of the responsible entity of the listed BWP Trust (formerly Bunnings Warehouse Property Trust).

 Linda is a Fellow of Chartered Secretaries Australia and has been a member of its National Legislation Review Committee since 2006.

 She is also a member of the UWA Senate Audit and Risk Committee, the UWA Law School Advisory Board, ASIC's Regional Liaison Committee and the WA Business Advisory Council of the Leukaemia Foundation.